shouib09/Computer-Network-Security-Lab/README.md

-# Computer and Network Security Lab Programs
+# Cryptography and Network Security Lab Programs

-This repository contains C implementations of Computer and Network Security laboratory programs.
+This repository contains C implementations of Cryptography and Network Security laboratory programs.

 ## Topics Covered